How to Calculate Your Self-Employment Tax

 Let’s be honest.
 Paying taxes isn’t something any of us look forward to doing.
-However, calculating the amount of self-employment tax you owe and paying it isn’t hard to figure out.
+However, calculating the amount of self-employment (SE) tax you owe and paying it isn’t hard to figure out.
 You just need the know-how.

-What is the self-employment tax?
+What is the Self-Employment Tax?

 If you’re an employee, your employer pays quarterly employer taxes and your share of social security and medicare contributions called FICA taxes.
 You pay a combined percentage totaling 7.65%, and your employer matches the same amount.
 When you’re self-employed, you owe the full percentage of SE tax on your business’s taxable income.

 If you just panicked because you aren’t sure what that means, don’t despair.
 I’ve included an example in the “how to calculate and pay self-employment tax” section below to eliminate any uncertainty you may have.

 Currently, the self-employment tax rate is 15.3% (12.4% for social security and 2.9% for medicare).
 In 2019, the IRS required you to pay self-employment tax on $132,900 of wages, tips, and net earnings.
 That amount increased to $137,700 in 2020.